shakfu/py-js/source/projects/cobra/README.md

 This project is an experimental attempt to defer the evaluation of a python function via Max's ITM-based sequencing.

-It re-uses the mamba single header to reduce boilerplate
+Note that it has a dependency on another subproject: it includes mamba's single header c library, `py.h`, to reduce boilerplate and provide python interpreter 'services'.

 ## Building